HenamSingla/HenamSingla.github.io/_pages/about.md

 I am also a Doctoral Researcher at the University of Houston - Hobby School of Public Affairs during the 2024–2025 academic year.

-I completed my Master's in Economics at the University of Houston with a focus on applied econometrics and labor markets.
-During my time there, I worked as a research assistant and gained hands-on experience in building predictive models, developing scalable pipelines, and communicating insights effectively to diverse stakeholders.

-Previously, I served as a Data Consultant at New York University where I developed deep learning models, NLP pipelines, and predictive analytics for large-scale firm survey data in collaboration with Samreen Malik and Jordan J. Norris.

 Beyond work, I write about machine learning and econometrics on my [Substack channel](https://henam.substack.com/), where I explore the intersection of AI, labor markets, and economic decision-making.

 Feel free to contact me for collaboration or data science opportunities.